-"From the Schools to the Streets: Education and Anti-Regime Resistance in the West Bank"
+"From the Schools to the Streets: Education and Anti-Regime Resistance in the West Bank" (under review)

 Are better educated individuals more likely to engage in anti-regime resistance and why?
 Using data from an original, large-scale survey of participants and non-participants in Palestinian unarmed resistance, this article demonstrates that education has a complex, curvilinear effect on participation in anti-regime resistance: intermediate levels of education significantly increase the likelihood of participation in resistance, but additional years of education have little or no additional effect.
-These findings are explained through a novel, institutionalist argument, which focuses on the educational environment rather than the content of education.
+These findings are explained through a novel, institutionalist argument, which focuses on the structure rather than content of education.
 The article's conclusions challenge a widespread view of participants in anti-regime protest as university educated, underemployed, and disaffected.

 "International recognition and support for violence among nonpartisans" (with Nadav G. Shelef, under review)

 What reduces individual support for the use of violence in self-determination conflicts?
 This article assesses the impact of a new variable, international recognition, on popular support for the use of violence using a survey experiment centered on the 2012 UNGA recognition of Palestine as a state.
 We find that international recognition significantly reduces popular support for violence among nonpartisans, who constitute a plurality of the Palestinian population.
 This is the first article to demonstrate that international diplomatic engagement can reduce popular support for violence in the case of an ongoing conflict.

 "Exploring the Determinants of Child Marriage in the Muslim World" (with Lisa Blaydes and Jeremy Weinstein).